About the Office for Citizens with Developmental Disabilities

 The Office for Citizens with Developmental Disabilities (OCDD) serves as the Single Point of Entry (SPOE) into the developmental disabilities services system and oversees public and private residential services and other services for people with developmental disabilities.

 OCDD conducts an assessment of people who request services to determine the person’s eligibility for system entry.
 Eligibility is based on the definition of developmental disability contained in Louisiana R.S.
 28:451.1-455.2.
-The community services regional offices and human services authorities/districts serve as the points of entry for individuals to receive services from both the regional offices/human services authorities/districts and the supports and services centers.
+The human services districts/authorities serve as the points of entry for individuals to receive services.

 MARK A. THOMAS